 - Judge the Commercials.
 Did you know a 30-second spot during the halftime break costs upwards of $5 million?
 Is it worth it?
 You be the judge!

 - Dream of That Miami Weather.
-It’ll be in the mid-70s in Miami on Sunday… currently looking for flights.
+It’ll be in the mid-70s in Tampa on Sunday… currently looking for flights.

 - Face to Face Fandom.
 There’s nothing quite like celebrating (or crying) with your fellow fans.
 At least you won’t be alone!

 - Don’t Miss the Best Highlights.
 Don’t doom yourself to seeing spoiler alerts on Twitter.
 Watch all the highlights on the big screen.